-Despite the lack of financial resources, stakeholders were willing to adapt to earthquakes and to help the local populations to develop their adaptive capacity to earthquakes by drawing on available and potential resources for community protection.
+Despite the lack of financial resources, stakeholders were willing to adapt to earthquakes and to help the local populations to develop their adaptive

 In terms of available resources, stakeholders perceived that Anse-à-Veau has human resources to help the community to adapt to earthquakes.
-Human and social capital and physical capital were identified as helpful to anticipate an earthquake.
-Human and social capital refers to people within institutions such as churches, schools, the health center, the Police station, the Red Cross, and a women's organization who are available to learn and share knowledge, skills, and capacity to influence earthquake preparedness in the community.
-The physical capital corresponds to schools and churches buildings, which are often used as temporary shelters in case of disasters, including earthquakes.
+Human and social capital and physical capital were identified to be helpful to anticipate an earthquake.
+Human and social capital refers to people within institutions such as churches, schools, the health center, the Police station, the Red Cross, and women's organization who are available to learn and share knowledge, skills, and capacity to influence earthquake preparedness in the community.
+The physical capital corresponds to schools and church buildings, which are often used as temporary shelters in case of disasters, including earthquakes.

 Potential resources perceived by the stakeholders included human resources that could be mobilized to develop training and awareness on the appropriate behavior before, during, and after an earthquake.
 Churches and schools could be involved in training the population.
-Social networks like facebook and WhatsApp were identified as relevant tools to reach young people.
-Building solidarity were considered as important because it helped to save lives under the rubble during the earthquake of January 12, 2010, in Port-au-Prince.
+Social networks like Facebook and WhatsApp were identified as relevant tools to reach young people.
+Solidarity was considered as important because it helped to save lives under the rubble during the earthquake of January 12, 2010, in Port-au-Prince.
 Regarding potential physical resources, stakeholders reported that the development of local resources such as the Sault du Baril, a waterfall located in the third communal section of Anse-à-Veau, and the drilling of wells could supply the entire town with drinking water.
 Some interviewees suggested expanding the health center and improving its services to facilitate access to health service.
 The construction of an equipped temporary shelter can be very useful for the population to deal with earthquake or any other disaster response.

 Concerning financial resources, income-generating activities, such as investment in fishing, trade, stores, and financial services (banks and money transfer offices), could be developed to make the area more dynamic.
-These activities could compensate, to a certain extent, to the lack of financial resources that limit protectives measures.
+These activities could compensate, to a certain extent, for the lack of financial resources that limit protectives measures.